Compliance Mapping

 |---|---|---|

-| Total retention | 12 months | Configurable per tenant |
+| Total retention | 12 months | Configurable retention with long-term archiving |

 | Immediately available | Most recent 3 months | Indexed data is queryable in real time |